Valuation Approaches in Telecoms Arbitrations: Commercial Arbitrations

-While the cash flows and the discount rate should generally capture all impacts of the value of a business, there might be situations where the consideration of certain premiums or discounts might be applicable.
+Although the cash flows and the discount rate should generally capture all impacts of the value of a business, there might be situations where the consideration of certain premiums or discounts might be applicable.
 In this context, the International Valuation Standards emphasise that:

 When using an income approach it may also be necessary to make adjustments to the valuation to reflect matters that are not captured in either the cash flow forecasts or the discount rate adopted.
-Examples may include adjustments for the marketability of the interest being valued or whether the interest being valued is a controlling or non-controlling interest in the business.17
+Examples may include adjustments for the marketability of the interest being valued or whether the interest being valued is a controlling or non-controlling interest in the business.

-Hereafter, we will briefly discuss the concepts of an illiquidity discount and the application of a control premium.
+Hereafter, we briefly discuss the concepts of an illiquidity discount and the application of a control premium.

-When valuing a telecommunication company or asset, the extent to which the asset is liquid or marketable might be considered.
+When valuing a telecommunications company or asset, the extent to which the asset is liquid or marketable might be considered.
 Market liquidity risk relates to the inability of trading at a fair price with immediacy.
 Liquidity in a market means that an asset can be sold rapidly, with minimum transaction costs and at a competitive price.
-Consequently, an illiquidity discount would theoretically apply to assets that are neither listed at an organised exchange nor actively traded in an OTC market.
+Consequently, an illiquidity discount would theoretically apply to assets that are neither listed at an organised exchange nor actively traded in an over-the-counter market.
 This understanding is also confirmed by economic research: ‘both the theory and the empirical evidence suggest that illiquidity matters and that investors attach a lower price to assets that are more illiquid than to otherwise similar assets that are liquid.’

-However, determining an adequate size of an illiquidity discount is in most cases challenging and thus often highly controversial.
+However, determining an adequate size of an illiquidity discount is challenging in most cases and thus often highly controversial.
 Illiquidity discount studies exist for both minority and majority interest, but their informative value must be critically questioned.

-This applies even more to situations, in which the dispute is not related to equity shares but to tangible or intangible assets.
+This applies even more to situations in which the dispute is not related to equity shares but to tangible or intangible assets.
 In such cases, there is typically no or only very limited relevant market data available, so that the determination of an applicable illiquidity discount is predominantly based on the quantum expert’s subjective assessment.

 Control premiums and discounts for lack of control

 When valuing a minority or non-controlling interest, the minority shareholder is typically exposed to the risk of (1) an inefficient management of the company or (2) a deliberately unfavourable treatment by the controlling shareholders.
-Therefore, the value of controlling a firm lies in the theoretical opportunity to run a company more efficiently than the current decisive shareholders, which would increase the performance of the firm and hence the owner-specific cash flows compared to the status quo.
+Therefore, the value of controlling a firm lies in the theoretical opportunity to run a company more efficiently than the current decisive shareholders, which would increase the performance of the firm and hence the owner-specific cash flows compared with the status quo.
 ‘Consequently, the value of control will be greater for poorly managed firms than well run ones.’

 Generally, the appropriateness of a control premium or a discount for the lack of control depends on the underlying valuation basis.
-When deciding if a control premium or a discount for the lack of control is appropriate, it needs to be analysed if the underlying business plan assumptions of the damage calculation includes (ex- or implicitly) the premise of having control of a business.
+When deciding if a control premium or a discount for the lack of control is appropriate, it needs to be analysed whether the underlying business plan assumptions of the damage calculation includes (explicitly or implicitly) the premise of having control of a business.
 In such cases, a further consideration of a control premium might be misleading.

 In practice, the quantification of control premiums or discounts for lack of control often lead to controversies.
 Theoretically, they should be calculated based on the cash flows directly attributable to control.
 However, quantum experts in practice often rely on studies that compare total acquisition prices paid for controlling interests in publicly traded securities with the respective prices before such a transaction was announced.
-Examples can be found in studies like MergerStat.
-However, such ‘control premium studies’ should be assessed critically when specifically determining the value of control.
-Each transaction included in these studies may have specific factors that impacts its pricing.
+Examples can be found in studies such as MergerStat.
+However, ‘control premium studies’ should be assessed critically when specifically determining the value of control.
+Each transaction included in these studies may have specific factors that affect its pricing.
 Therefore, a quantum expert needs to critically examine the case at hand before drawing a conclusion about the size of a potentially applicable control premium – if it is applicable.